X3: Reunion: Post-release

 On release, the response was mixed.
 Some sources praised its vision, freedom and scope, but others complained of a buggy implementation, under-performance, and a steep learning curve.

 PC Zone hailed it as "one of the few games that has the power to engage your imagination with pretty pictures, then actually live up to your imaginings when you get your hands on it" and GameZone gave it "Editor's Choice", calling it "a bona fide winner".
 On opposite side, GameSpy asked: "How much slack can you give a game that in many ways manages to achieve [its] lofty goal, but buries it under a painfully incomplete implementation?".
 Reviewers complained of low frame rates, frequent crashes, and bugs that made it impossible to complete the game.
 Complaints were also made about its complicated interface, exacerbated by an unhelpful manual which references "features and options that aren't even in the final version".

 On the review aggregator GameRankings, it has an average score of 75% based on 39 reviews.
 On Metacritic, the game has an average score of 71 out of 100, based on 32 reviews, indicating mixed or average reviews.

 Post-patches

 While post-release reviews consistently criticised X3s numerous bugs and poor performance, Egosoft's released series of patches and an improved manual addressed these issues mostly.
-Computer Gaming World's Matt Peckham wrote that the patches managed to enhance performance and fix several bugs, and that X3 "evolved from a Byzantine hodgepodge to an actually accessible, massively multiform space sim".
+Computer Gaming Worlds Matt Peckham wrote that the patches managed to enhance performance and fix several bugs, and that X3 "evolved from a Byzantine hodgepodge to an actually accessible, massively multiform space sim".

 X3: Reunion was named around 2013 as one of the 1001 Video Games You Must Play Before You Die.